top-master/XD/mkspecs/README.md

 * fix_output_dirs : enables `QMAKE_DIR_FIX` even without `debug_and_release` being set.

+* silent : Tells Qmake that the build is too silent, and asks the Makefile to be more verbose, like echo-ing a message before each source-file's compile.

 ## Variables

 * CONFIG : a list of enabled features, which is specially treated by QMake,